polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/intro.md

 `substrate_frame_rpc_system`

 ### Runtime crates
-Libraries in this category are denoted `sp_`, or "Substrate primitives" and do the heavy lifting for building highly customizable runtimes.

-[`sp_std`](https://docs.substrate.io/rustdocs/latest/sp_std/index.html): A crate that handles low-level primitive types for Substrate runtimes.
-This library takes useful primitives from Rust's standard library and makes them usable with any code that depends on the runtime.

 [`sp_api`](https://docs.substrate.io/rustdocs/latest/sp_api/index.html): This is Substrate's runtime API, which exposes traits that help with the creation and customization of APIs designed to make calls to and from the runtime of a Substrate node.